edilio/programming-notes/cs2510/lectures-summary.md

 ## Lecture 1: Data Definitions in Java
 - Representing Data in java will be using classes
-- Java doesn't java Symbols and Images like Racket.
+- `Java` doesn't java Symbols and Images like Racket.
 It has `boolean`, `strings`, `numbers(int, double)`
 - Classes should be title case

-Naming convention: class names in Java always are written in `TitleCase`, and field names are always written in `camelCase`.
+Naming convention: class names in `Java` always are written in `TitleCase`, and field names are always written in `camelCase`.
 Primitive type names, like int and boolean, are lowercase.

-In Java, we don’t define “struct”s to describe compound data; we define classes.
+In `Java`, we don’t define “struct”s to describe compound data; we define classes.

-1.3 Examples of Data(introducing examples data)
+### 1.3 Examples of Data(introducing examples data)

-1.4 Anatomy of the Class Definition
+### 1.4 Anatomy of the Class Definition
 (how a class is defined.
 Note: order matters!)

 They also introduce `has a` relationship when a book has an author example(be clear of the diagram representation)